armory3d/armory_docs/getting_started/scene4.md

 ![](img/scene4/1.jpg)

 Add a new **UV Sphere**.
 Set segments to 64 and rings to 32 in Tools panel (T).
 Set shading to smooth in Tools panel - Edit - Shading.
+Make sure **UV map** is present by unwrapping the sphere using **Mesh - UV Unwrap... - Sphere Projection**.

 Create new material and switch to material editor.
 Select **Add - Group - Armory PBR** and connect **Surface socket** to the **Material Output**.
 Using **Armory PBR** node is recommended at all times.
 If we were to use Height maps for tessellated displacement, we would also connect Displacement sockets.